Juniperistic/Apple-Picker/README.md

 # Apple-Picker
 One of the projects I worked on for 3D Game Dev Class.
+We worked on this project for about 1 week.
+It was created using Visual Studio 2022 Community Edition for the C# coding aspects.
+In addition, we used to Unity Game Engine to design and implement the models and other features to the game.
+It is meant to have aspects similar to that of the Activision game titled Kaboom!.
+More information can be found about that game at: https://en.wikipedia.org/wiki/Kaboom!_(video_game)